MarioFengW/Stack/README.md

 **Access/Search: O(n)**
 - Searching through or accessing a non-top element can require up to n operations, as it involves going through all the elements.

+## Handling Stack Overflow
+In this implementation, the stack is dynamic (using a linked list), so there is no strict size limit unless we specify one.

+For a fixed-size stack (implemented with an array):
+- You must track the number of elements in the stack.
+- Stack Overflow occurs when the number of elements exceeds the defined capacity of the stack.
+In such a scenario, the push operation should check if the stack is full before inserting a new element.